 Over a period of time (and when water or moisture is allowed to collect in the chimney void) minerals and tars can seep or be washed through the chimney breast and onto the surface of your inner walls.
 You might be thinking that this sounds exactly like the issue outlined above but when tars and other fossil fuel extracts are involved they often leave a yellowy brownish stain.

-You may also find that this particular issue gets better or worse depending on the weather in that during times of damp or high humidity damp areas become more apparent and when warmer and drier the issue seems to disappear.
+You may also find that this particular issue gets better or worse depending on the weather in that during times of extreme moisture or high humidity, effected areas become more apparent and when warmer and drier the issue seems to disappear.
 This can be an indication that the minerals or salts present in your walls are hygroscopic.
 This means that they are moisture attracting and can draw moisture present in the air in your room, producing, in some cases, additional damp.

 In some instances the presence of hygroscopic salts can be due to previous building usage so it’s worth checking out if your property has any history.
 Salt presence can be very common in buildings used previously as butchers or coal storage.

-Fix – Firstly you will have to establish if you have a penetrating damp issue e.g. have you got a leak around your chimney breast producing damp marks or drawing salts through the wall?
-Check your roof tiles, flashings, mortar joints etc....
+Fix – Firstly you will have to establish if you have a penetrating moisture issue e.g. have you got a leak around your chimney breast producing visible marks or stains or drawing salts through the wall?
+Check your roof tiles, flashings, mortar joints etc….
 In the event that you do find anything this will need to be repaired.
 Once repaired allow the area to dry out thoroughly for as long as needed and then you can assess any damage to internal surfaces.

 In some cases if you have gotten to the issue quickly and the salts have not had time to embed themselves in your wall’s surface then the plaster can be saved but if any decoration is already started to flake off and the plaster is crumbling then you will need to hack it all off, drastic as that may sound, it’s the best solution.